williamlavery/ProbAI-public/README.md

 ### Set-up

-0) start at your project root (same folder as pyproject.toml)
+0) start at your project root code file (same folder as pyproject.toml)
 ```
-cd path/to/ProbAI-public
+cd path/to/ProbAI-public/code
 ```

 1) (one-time) ensure package is a regular package (not namespace)